-We can’t have a regression that keeps adding indefinite no. of these cases.
-Somewhere we’ve to stop and that we should know by making an informed and well-thought decision.
+We can’t have a regression that keeps adding indefinite numbers of these cases.
+Somewhere we’ve to stop and we should know by making an informed and well-thought decision.

 So start classifying all the regression test cases.
-Have priority categories like P1 (Very High), P2 (High), P3 (Moderate) and so on.
+Have priority categories like P1 (Very High), P2 (High), P3 (Moderate), and so on.
 Alternatively, you can segregate test cases based on their functionality.
 And you can even add tags to filter test cases.
-It could be a release tag, a label for Service Pack or Patch.
+It could be a release tag, a label for a Service Pack, or a Patch.

 The ideas behind such a classification of test cases into several priorities should derive from the importance and customer impact.

-Here are a few rules which a software tester can apply to customize the regression test execution.
+Here are a few rules that a software tester can apply to customize the regression test execution.

 i.
 If the Severity and the Impact of a bug are Low, then executing a bunch of tests from P1, P2 & P3 priorities would suffice.